-After receiving a start command, starting with the next buffer received, all host data is sent directly to the printer as hexadecimal printing until the printer is powered off.
+After receiving a start command the coax interface, starting with the next buffer received, sends all host data directly to the printer as hexadecimal printing until the printer is powered off.

 Value Description

 0 No action taken

 1 Start EBCDIC hex dump

 2 Stop EBCDIC hex dump

 Example: &%Z42,1

 Starts buffer hex dump printing

-Example: · · · · · · · · · · · · · · · · · · ·

-NOTE: THIS COMMAND ENABLES THE USER TO PRINT ONLY THE SECTION OF THE DOCUMENT IN QUESTION IN BUFFER HEX DUMP FORMAT.
+THIS COMMAND ENABLES THE USER TO PRINT ONLY THE SECTION OF THE DOCUMENT THAT IS IN QUESTION IN BUFFER HEX DUMP FORMAT.
 HEX PRINTING STARTS WITH THE BUFFER AFTER THE START COMMAND.